Cyprenorphine: Medical uses

 Cyprenorphine increases locomotor activity.
 It is normally used to reverse the clinically immobilizing effects of etorphine.
 These effects are reversed rapidly and almost entirely.
 Etorphine is a chemical relative of morphine, with similar analgesic characteristics but fewer side effects.
 For instance, in order to handle polar bears and other large animals, they are immobilized using etorphine and the effects of etorphine reversed as soon as handling is complete using cyprenorphine.
 Etorphine and cyprenorphine come as white powders in a package and cannot be purchased separately.
 Both are administered by injection after dissolving in saline.
 Because etorphine is used to immobilize large, still moving, animals, it is often administered intramuscularly using a dart whereas cyprenorphine can be administered intravenously in the femoral vein of the immobile animal.
 Unlike other antagonists, used to reverse the effects of etorphine, the dose of cyprenorphine administered depends on the initial dose of etorphine instead of the weight of the animal.
-The recommended dose of cyprenorphine is three times that of the initial etrophine administered.
+The recommended dose of cyprenorphine is three times that of the initial etorphine administered.
 Although the effects of cyprenorphine typically take from 40 to 60 seconds to kick in, it has been observed to take up to 3 hours in white rhinoceroses.